-544.3 Special Regulation
+545.3 Special Regulation

-The starting order for Mixed team competitions will be based on the reverse order of the sum of the actual World Cup Nations Standings (L+M).
+The starting order for Mixed Team competitions will be based on the reverse order of the sum of the actual World Cup Nations Standings (women and men).

 For WSC or JWSC it's only possible to start with one team per Nation.

 For all other FIS competitions the number of participating teams will be according to the specific event rules.

-544.3.1 A competitor who did not start in one round of the jump competition or was disqualified within a round will get zero points.

-- 544.3.2 If the conditions so demand, the length of the inrun can be adjusted for each group, or a round of jumps for one specific group can be cancelled and restarted. - 544.3.3 The course should use the 2.5 km lap layout and meet the FIS homologation guidelines for this event.
+- A competitor who did not start in the jumping competition (e.g. NPS) or was disqualified within a round will get zero points. - If the conditions so demand, the length of the inrun can be adjusted for each group, or a round of jumps for one specific group can be cancelled and restarted. - 545.3.3 The course should use the 2.5 km lap layout and meet the FIS homologation guidelines for this event.

-545 Summer Competitions
+546 Summer Competitions